Questions? Call or text anytime 📞 818-446-9627

 • Deeper Understanding: Psychodynamic therapy explores the unconscious roots of feelings and behaviors, connecting past experiences to present perinatal challenges.

-• Perinatal Focus: It addresses the unique emotional landscape of pregnancy and postpartum, including identity shifts (matrescence), relationship changes, and specific issues like depression, anxiety, and trauma.
+• Perinatal Focus: It addresses the unique emotional situation of pregnancy and postpartum, including identity shifts (matrescence), relationship changes, and specific issues like depression, anxiety, and trauma.

 • Proven Benefits: Research indicates psychodynamic therapy perinatal benefits include reduced maternal depression, improved parental reflective functioning, and enhanced infant attachment.